-After the Medicaid recipient dies, the Attorney General's Office will send a claim for estate recovery to the person responsible for the estate or the person's legal representative within one year of the Medicaid recipient's death.
+After the Medicaid recipient dies, the Attorney General's Office will send a claim for estate recovery to the person responsible for the estate or the person's legal representative.
+If you receive a letter from the Attorney General's office, consult with a Medicaid attorney as to your response.